-The MSt in Women's Studies is now approaching its twenty-fifth year.
-Formally contributed to by five Humanities faculties (Classics, English, History, Medieval and Modern Languages and Philosophy), it encompasses wider interdisciplinary perspectives (e.g. in Chinese studies, theology, and gender and development), and offers exciting scope to follow distinctive independent intellectual pathways.
+The MSt in Women's Studies was set up twenty-five years ago.
+Formally contributed to by five Humanities faculties (Classics, English, History, Medieval and Modern Languages and Philosophy), it has always encompassed wider interdisciplinary perspectives (e.g. in Chinese studies, theology, and gender and development), and has offered exciting scope to follow distinctive independent intellectual pathways.
 It has been a very important generative context within Oxford for radical critical thought, and graduates of the MSt have gone on to academic, policy and cultural positions across the world.

 The name of the course has its own history and political significance.
-From the academic year 2021-22 it will change to being the MSt in Women's, Gender and Sexuality Studies.
+From the academic year 2021-22 it becomes the MSt in Women's, Gender and Sexuality Studies.
 Whilst this is an acknowledgement that the politics and the resonances of naming have changed, it does not represent a substantive change of intellectual position.
 On the one hand, the course has always embraced that conceptual range.
 On the other, it remains committed to the ongoing dynamic potentialities of feminist thinking in the broadest sense.